Skip to content

 Anh, Pham Ky; Linh, Pham Thi; Thuan, Do Duc; Trenn, Stephan

-The one-step-map for switched singular systems in discrete-time Inproceedings
+The one-step-map for switched singular systems in discrete-time Proceedings Article

 Abstract | Links | BibTeX